BritishPandaChick/codeacademy-photo-page/README.md

-# codeacademy-photo-page
+# Codeacademy Photo Page
 Photo page project from Codeacademy HTML &amp; CSS section.
+Made with HTML &amp; CSS.

+## Instructions
+Clone or download zip file.
+Open index.html file in your browser.

+## Contributing
+This repository is based on starter code from Codeacademy.
+Therefore I will not be accepting any pull requests.

+## Acknowledgements
+* Codeacademy